iboxdb/aspnet-cross-platform-db/README.md

-## ASP.NET Cross Platform Database Test Project
+## Cross Platform Database Script Project

 Used to check if [iBoxDB](http://www.iboxdb.com/) is supported on Windows and Linux,